-- 24 hours beyond the bachelor's degree must be at the 500-level; 16 of these 24 hours must be in Aerospace Engineering.
+- 16 hours of the 24 hours beyond the MS degree must be at the 500-level; 8 of these 16 hours must be in Aerospace Engineering (no substitutions allowed).

-- 8 of the 32 hours may be a special project class, defined as an individual or group project, in contrast to a lecture-discussion course with written homework and examinations (AE597).
+- 4 of the 24 hours may be a special project class, defined as an individual or group project, in contrast to a lecture-discussion course with written homework and examinations (AE597).
 Independent study (AE597) is not allowed with thesis advisor.

 - PhD candidates are expected to exhibit competence in applied mathematics.
 They may meet this requirement by taking a minimum of 4 hours of mathematics courses (beyond the MS) from a list of approved Mathematics, Physics, and Theoretical and Applied Mechanics courses.